tasnuva-14/Dockerization-of-a-simple-node.js-app/readme.md

 ### dockerfile

+# Using a base image

 FROM node:16

 # Create app directory

 WORKDIR /app

 # Install dependencies

 RUN npm install

-# Copy the rest of the application code
+# Copy the the application code and files

 COPY . .

 # Expose application port

 EXPOSE 3000

 # Start the application

 CMD ["npm", "start"]